andrepucas/lp2_4XGame_p2_2022/README.md

 The harvest button is only toggled on when the at least one of the selected units is standing on a cell with resources it can collect.
-Collectable resources for each cell are pre-set as name strings, which are compared with the names of the resources in the cell they're on, every time the buttons are updated.
+Collectable resources for each cell are pre-set as name strings, which are compared with the names of the resources of the cell they're on, every time the buttons are updated.

 ```c#
 // Enables harvest button if not moving and there are resources to harvest.